Jepl4r/hiby-mods/README.md

 - Firmware version: current_version=0 (January 2026 release)
 - Host OS used for building: Ubuntu / Pop!_OS (Linux)

+> ⚠️ **Compatibility:** The pre-built firmware in this repository has only been
+> tested on the HiBy R3 Pro II.
+Do not flash on other devices unless you have
+> built and verified it yourself.

 ## Quick Install (Pre-built Firmware)

 If you just want to flash the latest modifications without building from source: